 On a Caribbean island, at the height of Britain’s colonial rule, lives Elizabeth Swann (Keira Knightley), the feisty daughter of Governor Weatherby Swann (Jonathan Pryce).
 Elizabeth has held a fascination with pirates ever since she was a young girl, when her father’s ship fought with the infamous pirate vessel known as the Black Pearl.
 On that day, Elizabeth stole an heirloom made of gold from one of the pirates – a boy named Will Turner – which she now wears as a pendant.

-One day, after collapsing into a cliff and into the waters below, Elizabeth is saved by a characterful and eccentric pirate named Jack Sparrow (Johnny Depp) who recognises the pendant she wears.
+One day, after collapsing off a cliff and into the waters below, Elizabeth is saved by a characterful and eccentric pirate named Jack Sparrow (Johnny Depp) who recognises the pendant she wears, and seeks to take it from her.
 Unbeknownst to either party, the act of Elizabeth hitting the seafloor has alerted Captain Barbossa (Geoffrey Rush) and the crew of the Black Pearl to the location of the heirloom.
 That evening, Barbossa’s crew attacks the island and kidnaps Elizabeth – incorrectly believing her to be the offspring of legendary pirate Bootstrap Bill.

 Having been imprisoned by the Governor’s forces – he is a pirate, after all – there’s little Jack can do but watch the Black Pearl sail out of the harbour from his jail cell.
 Whilst in jail, he meets a now-adult Will Turner (Orlando Bloom) who agrees to free Jack on the condition that he rescues Elizabeth.
 Jack obliges, and so the two head to port to find a crew and a ship sturdy enough to traverse the treacherous Caribbean waters.